 Bathing on your rafting trip can be challenging for a few reasons.
 The biggest hurdle is the cold water of the Colorado River.
-The water temperature is about 50 degrees, which feels quite chilly even on the hottest days.
+The water temperature is about 55-65°F, which feels quite chilly even on the hottest days.
 Additionally, not every campsite will have a good wading area to bathe in.
 Some beaches are rocky by the river, some quickly drop off, and others may have a fast flowing current nearby.
 Luckily, we have a few tips to help you stay clean and feeling fresh on your river trip!

-Baby wipes or face wipes work great for a quick clean up at night or in the morning.
+Baby wipes or face wipes work great for a quick clean-up at night or in the morning.
 You can also use wipes to clean your feet and put lotion on before getting into your sleeping bag.
 It is almost impossible to rinse your feet and get back to your campsite without getting sandy again.

-Sit in the front
+Sit in the Front

 Depending on the rapid, those sitting in the front of the raft may be hit with a little splash or get completely soaked.
 Either way, the first seat will give you a good rinsing off.

-Side streams and waterfalls
+Side Streams and Waterfalls

 Take advantage of every opportunity you have to swim in the side streams or stand under a waterfall.
 The water is typically clear and not as cold as the Colorado River.
 Although no soap is allowed in or near side streams, they are great to rinse off in and leave you feeling refreshed.